Andrew-Jones657/andrew-jones657.github.io/tutorials/KYLidarImagery.md

 <tr>
 <td> JPG, GIF, PNG, BMP </td>
 <td> Compressed </td>
 <td> As they are compressed, these image file formats are more space efficient.
-This comes at the cost of high-qualtiy resolution  </td>
+This comes at the cost of high-quality resolution  </td>
 </tr>
 </tbody>
 </table>